Overview

 Create a database

-A modal should appear asking you to name the database and select the region.
-There are several geographical regions you can host your database.
+• Select a region.
+There are several geographical regions you can host your database in.
 You will want to select the region closest to your application servers connecting to the database.
-For this example, leave the region set to "AWS us-east-1" and name the database beam-demo

 Next, you’ll be dropped into the dashboard for that specific database.
 Let's take a look at the layout and what each element does before moving on.

 Now let’s add a table and some columns to the database.
 PlanetScale databases leverage branches to let you create copies of your database so you can safely experiment with the schema without affecting your main production database.
 Branches will be covered more in detail in the next article, but since they are an integral part of the system, you’ll always be working within a database branch.
-The default branch created for all databases is main
+The default branch created for all databases is main.
+Your main branch is a production branch, which are highly available database intended for production traffic.
+Production database branches are automatically provided with an additional replica to resist outages, enabling zero-downtime failovers.

 Run the following command in that console to create your first table: